Logo

 Domain Names and Trade Marks

-A domain name is an address made up of letters or a combination of letters and numbers, where internet users can access a business' website.
-A domain name registration can also function as a trade mark by distinguishing the source of goods/services from other traders.
+A domain name is the website address and is comprised of series of words, letters and characters,enabling digital visitors to access a business' website.
+A domain name registration can also function as a trade mark by distinguishing the source of goods/services from those competitors.

-Use of a domain name can be used to demonstrate first use or prior use of a trade mark so as to establish a common law claim to ownership of the corresponding trade mark.
-A domain name however does not provide a right to register that name as a trade mark.
-Conversely, a business name, company name or a registered trade mark does not provide a priority right to a domain name over another trader.
+Use of a domain name can be used to demonstrate use of a trade mark so as to establish a common law claim to ownership of the ownership of the mark.
+A domain name however does not itself create ownership of the brand name as a trade mark.
+Similarly, a business name, company name or a registered trade mark does not provide a priority right to a domain name over another trader.

-A trade mark is a sign or symbol that functions to distinguish the source of origin of one traders goods and services from another trader.
-A registered trade mark gives the owner exclusive rights under the Trade Marks Act 1995 (Cth) to take an infringement action where an alleged infringer uses the mark as a trade mark which is:
+A trade mark is a sign or symbol that functions to distinguish the source of origin of one trader's goods and services from those of others.
+A registered trade mark grants the owner exclusive rights under the Trade Marks Act 1995 (Cth) to take an infringement action where an alleged infringer uses the mark as a trade mark which is:

 A domain name can be revoked in trade mark infringement situations through the .au Dispute Resolution Policy.
 If the domain name is registered but is not used in the course of trade then an infringement of the trade mark is unlikely to be sustained.
-Conversely, You may not be able to stop another party from using your preferred domain name even if it is identical to your trade mark if the goods/services are not the same or closely related in a trade sense.
+A trade mark owner will not be able to prevent another party from using your preferred domain name even in the case of it being identical to your trade mark if the goods/services are not the same or closely related in a trade sense.
 In this latter context the trade mark owner can still sue under s 18 of the Australian Consumer Law for ‘misleading and deceptive conduct’.
 Further, in Common Law, the trade mark owner can sue for Passing Off as long as the trade mark has reputation, the website domain name misrepresented your trade mark, and you, as the trade mark owner, incurred damage.

 .au Dispute Resolution Policy

 The .au Dispute Resolution Policy is established by the .au Domain Administration for arbitrating cybersquatting cases involving .au domains.
-The policy provides a quicker, more economical route to litigation.
+The policy provides a quicker, more economical route than traditional infringement litigation.

 auDRP – Elements of a Complaint

-The auDRP is an administrative proceeding, and as a general guide, a complainant's grounds for disputation under the auDRP include the following:
+The auDRP is an administrative proceeding, and as a general guide, a complainant's grounds for bringing a dispute under the auDRP must include the following:

-In the administrative proceeding, the complainant bears the onus of proof of the above grounds.
+In the administrative proceeding, the complainant bears the onus of proof in demonstrating the above grounds.

 Comments on Elements for Claimant

-- Generally, ownership of a registered Australian trade mark is sufficient to establish threshold requirement of the complainant having rights in a trade mark [TrueLocal Inc., Geosign Technologies Inc. and True Local Limited v.
+• Generally, ownership of a registered Australian trade mark is sufficient to establish the threshold requirement of the complainant having rights in a trade mark [TrueLocal Inc., Geosign Technologies Inc. and True Local Limited v.
 News Limited, WIPO Case No. DAU2006-0003 (2006), <truelocal.com.au>];

-- Respondent have no rights or legitimate interests in respect of the domain name
+2. Respondent has no identifiable rights or legitimate interest in respect of the domain name.

 Comments on Elements for Respondent